West Essex High School: In popular culture

 West Essex is mentioned in the HBO hit series The Sopranos.
 North Caldwell, the town where Tony Soprano and his family reside in the show is where West Essex is located, and the show was filmed on location all over North Caldwell and the surrounding communities.
 In the first episode of the show, a character mentions he attended the high school shortly before being murdered by Christopher Moltisanti over a garbage disposal dispute.
 The town and school are mentioned numerous times in the show.

 Administration

-The school's principal is Caesar Diliberto.
-His core administrative team includes two assistant principals.
+The school's principal is Kimberly Westervelt.
+Her core administrative team includes two assistant principals.